 For comparison, the calculator calculates the pension you receive for periods of child care and the pension you would receive if you were working or self-employed.
 You accrue pension at a rate of 1.5 per cent of your annual gross earnings.
 Your accrued pension is multiplied by the life expectancy coefficient of your age group.

-The calculator assumes that the basis for your pension from work and periods of parental leave is the same, that is, the wage you have entered into the calculator.
-The calculator does not take account of situations in which your wage deviates from the previous income that your allowance is based on or situations in which the basis of your allowance includes also benefit income.
+The calculator assumes that the basis for your pension from work and periods on daily allowances for parents is the same, that is, the wage you have entered into the calculator.
+The calculator does not take account of situations in which your wage deviates from the previous income that your daily allowances are based on or situations in which the basis of your daily allowances for parents includes also benefit income.